-Probiotic face masks, probiotic shampoo, probiotic tortilla chips (I’m serious, these exist).
+Probiotic face masks, probiotic shampoo, probiotic tortilla chips (I’m serious, these exist) – probiotics are everywhere.
 Everything seems to be buzzing in the health food market with the word probiotic, but do these things actually benefit our health and work or are they all hype?
 Let’s take a look at what the science tells us and what we don’t know/are still researching when it comes to probiotics efficacy.

 What Are Probiotics?

-Probiotics are the good guys for our digestive system!
-They’re live microorganisms that provide health benefits to our body — i.e. our digestion.
+Probiotics are the good guys for our digestive system.
+They’re live microorganisms that live in our gut and provide health benefits to our body — i.e. our digestion.
 Probiotics help maintain a balance with the natural-occurring bacteria and yeast in our digestive system.
 If you’ve ever taken a biology or microbiology class, then you could guess how many different strains of bacteria there are in this word, let alone in your gut (it’s a lot!).

 Different bacterial strains have been studied in relation to helping ease or improve a certain disease/symptom.
 For example, lactobacillus is one of the most well-known bacterias (which actually is just the genus, there are many varieties under this umbrella group, i.e. lactobacillus acidophilus).
 Other types of bacterias include saccharomyces boulardii, Enterococcus faecium, Streptococcus thermophilus, Leuconostoc, and Bifidobacteria.

 Probiotics may be helpful for those suffering from allergies, irritable bowel syndrome (IBS), inflammatory bowel disease (IBD), cholesterol, blood pressure, lactose intolerance, chronic gut inflammation, bacterial overgrowths, h. pylori infections, diarrhea, constipation, eczema, and more.